-Specify your build tasks to run tests, scripts, and a wide range of other processes.
+Build and release tasks to run tests, scripts, and a wide range of other processes.

 Specify build options such as specifying how completed builds are named, building multiple configurations, creating work items on failure.

-Specify the repository to pick the source of the build and modify options such as how the agent workspace is cleaned.
+Supported source repositories to pick the source of the build and modify options such as how the agent workspace is cleaned.